AJ Bell includes AJ Bell plc and its subsidiaries.

 Links with Execution Venues

-AJ Bell Securities Ltd is a member or participant of the London Stock Exchange, NEX Exchange, Bloomberg MTF and Tradeweb MTF.
+AJ Bell Securities Ltd is a member or participant of the London Stock Exchange, NEX Exchange and Bloomberg MTF.

 AJ Bell Securities Ltd does not have any close links, conflict of interest or common ownership with any execution venues used nor do we receive any payments or non-monetary benefits for directing trades to a specific venue.

 AJ Bell Securities Ltd has direct execution connections to many execution venues by way of the Retail Service Provider network (RSP).
-In addition to the RSP trades can be executed on other ‘request for quote’ systems namely Bloomberg and Tradeweb, over the telephone directly to the venue or via Direct Market Access providers to route orders onto the relevant Stock Exchange.
+In addition to the RSP, trades can be executed on other ‘request for quote’ systems, namely Bloomberg MTF, over the telephone directly to the venue or via Direct Market Access providers to route orders onto the relevant Stock Exchange.

-A list of the execution venues on which we place significant reliance can be found in the Order Execution Policy.
+A list of the execution venues on which we place significant reliance can be found in the relevant Order Execution Policies.

-We commenced trading with venues via the Bloomberg request for quote system to further improve venue coverage and the speed of execution for Exchange Traded Products.
+We commenced trading with additional venues via the Bloomberg MTF to further improve venue coverage, price discovery and the speed of execution for Exchange Traded Products.

 Due Diligence is performed on any potential new venue before a relationship commences and ongoing exposure levels are monitored on a daily basis.